sjmitch-git/fluidui/README.md

 - As with charts, Leaflet/react-leaflet are optional peers.
 We lazy-load map code so apps that don't use maps aren't forced to install these packages.

-Notes

-- `react`, `react-dom`, and `next` are listed as peer dependencies; your app should provide them.
-- Chart and Leaflet packages are optional peers — install them only if using the associated components.
-If you prefer convenience over control, you can add those packages to `optionalDependencies` in the published `dist/package.json` so npm will try to install them automatically for consumers.
-- Commit your lockfile (package-lock.json / yarn.lock) so installs are deterministic in CI.

-Notes:

-- Commit your lockfile (package-lock.json / yarn.lock) for deterministic installs in CI.
-Even when using a range like `^4`, the lockfile pins the exact version installed.
-- Use `npm ci` in CI to ensure installs are deterministic and reproduce the lockfile exactly.

 ## Basic Usage